Program 1 - Living, Working, and Leisure

 Mission

-• Contribution support for those for whom financial contribution may be a sticking point.
+• Membership fee assistance for those for whom the financial cost may be a deal-breaker.

-• Promoting sports for a healthy lifestyle, whereby we want to make sports accessible to everyone and support clubs.
+• Promoting sports as part of a healthy lifestyle, with the goal of making sports accessible to everyone and supporting sports clubs.

-• Promoting healthy eating and exercise, including in schools and institutions.
+• Promoting healthy eating and physical activity, including in schools and institutions.

-• Promoting sports and cultural activities, events, and community life that encourage equality in support.
+• Promoting sports and cultural activities, events, and community life while ensuring equal support for all.

 Position